chromice/order.less/README.md

 # Order.less

 Order.less is a library of [Less][less] mixins for precise control over typographic contrast, rhythm and layout.
 It was designed to fit seamlessly into any project and does not put any restrictions on your stylesheet structure.
-Instead of using standard units you define properties that affect vertical space in baselines, or columns for horizontal space properties, and scale steps for font sizes.
+You set the number of columns, the gutter and baseline sizes, your font size scale, and use the same offset and size property names as you do in CSS.
+The library does all computations and adjustments — no extra HTML markup required!

 Order.less is made of three loosely coupled modules: